keatonlees/intelligent-agents-term-project/README.md

 # Grid Battle Environment (MVP)

 Minimal grid-world environment for agent simulation.
-This project currently implements only the environment layer (no reinforcement learning, no A* pathfinding).
+This project implements a grid-based environment along with multiple agent policies, including a reinforcement learning agent and a rule-based heuristic agent.

 ## Assumptions